selfcommunity/developers-doc/docs/apireference/v2/status/upvote_for_a_specific_status.md

 title: Upvote for a Specific Status
 ---

-This endpoint upvotes a specific status
+This endpoint upvotes (with a relative reaction) a specific status

 :::info